brickgriff/gotouchgrass/README.md

   - looks like it keeps a square aspect ratio; it doesn't update when self/window/document changes
   - double-confirm which events get fired, if any
 - [ ] automate zip file creation
+  - command line script ready
+  - try using
+    - winrar (not yet installed)
+    - gzip (just a compression algo)
+    - tar (creates tarballs, not zip files)
+    - tar.exe (creates tarballs, not zip files)
+    - jar (seems to work the best)
+    - 7z (???)